-Following this goal induction, participants were presented with a screen that read either "Imagine that you are looking for something to eat ..." or "Imagine that you are looking for parking ..."
-This text remained on the screen for 2 s, after which the screen automatically advanced.
-On the next screen, participants saw the base image shown in Figure 3A (or the counterbalanced version).
-This scene was displayed for 10 s at which point the image was replaced with an X in the center of the screen and the instructions, "Take a short break ...
-In a few seconds, we will show you the scene again.
+Following this goal induction, participants were presented with a screen that read either "Imagine that you are looking for something to eat..." or "Imagine that you are looking for parking..."
+This text remained on the screen for 2 seconds, after which the screen automatically advanced.
+On the next screen, participants saw the base image shown in Figure 3A (or the counter-balanced version).
+This scene was displayed for 10 seconds at which point the image was replaced with an X in the center of the screen and the instructions, "Take a short break...
+In a few seconds we will show you the scene again.
 Remember you are looking for something to eat/parking!"
-This mask was displayed for 5 s after which the scene reappeared but with one object changed, either Figure 3B (normative change condition) or Figure 3C (counternormative change condition; or the counterbalanced versions of each).
-This second scene was displayed for another 10 s.
+This mask was displayed for 5 seconds after which the scene reappeared, but with one object changed, either Figure 3B (normative change condition) or Figure 3C (counternormative change condition) (or the counterbalanced version).
+This second scene was displayed for another 10 seconds.

-As stated in our preregistration, the primary outcome was whether participants correctly identified the change.
-To assess this, immediately following the presentation of the changed scene, participants were asked to indicate whether they noticed a change in the picture between the first and second presentations (Yes/No/I don't know).
+As stated in our pre-registration, the primary outcome was whether participants correctly identified the change.
+To assess this, immediately following the presentation of the changed scene, participants were asked to indicate whether they noticed a change in the picture between the first and second presentation (Yes/No/I don't know).
 Next, they were asked, "If you did notice a change, what changed across the two presentations?"
 Participants were given space to write a response.
 Responses were coded for whether they correctly identified the object in the scene that had changed.

-Next, as manipulation checks, participants were re-presented with the original base image and asked to indicate on a 5-point scale how focused they had been on trying to find parking and how focused they had been on trying to find something to eat $(1 = not \ at \ all, 5 = extremely)$.
-Participants were then asked to report how appropriate they thought it would be to buy cookies from the sale table and how appropriate they thought it would be to take cookies from the woman $(1 = extremely \ inappropriate, 5 = extremely \ appropriate)$.
+Next, as manipulation checks, participants were re-presented with the original base image and asked to indicate on a five-point scale how focused they had been on trying to find parking and how focused they had been on trying to find something to eat (1=Not at all, 5=Extremely).
+Participants were then asked to report how appropriate they thought it would be to buy cookies from the sale table and how appropriate they thought it would be to take cookies from the woman (1=extremely inappropriate, 5=extremely appropriate).
 Finally, participants were asked to provide demographic information and any additional comments.
 Participants were then thanked and debriefed.